 In 1999, Standing Together pioneered the first multi-agency group to implement safety measures for victims of domestic abuse in Hammersmith and Fulham.
 MARACs have since been recommended by successive governments and are now prioritised in every Local Authority area.

-Today, Standing Together coordinates MARACs across five London boroughs:
+Today, Standing Together continues to spearhead best practise and excellence in the field of MARAC provision and coordinates MARACs across five London boroughs:

 - Hammersmith & Fulham